 Out of all of the pre-wedding festivities, the bachelorette party might be the most fun.
-When was the last time you had a chance to get your closest friends together for a night or weekend of adventures?
-(Whether they're rated PG or R is up to you!)
-And while the bride is usually not so involved in planning the bachelorette party, the one thing she does have a say on is the guest list.
+When was the last time you had a chance to get your closest friends together for a night or weekend of adventures and debauchery?
+(Whether they're rated PG or R is up to you).
+The bride is usually not so involved in planning the bachelorette party, but the one thing they have a say in is the guest list.

 Start with a conversation with whoever will be planning and hosting the event.
-Advises Harrison, "Think about what kind of party you want, and discuss it with your bridesmaids so they are clear about what (and who!) you are comfortable with.
-Ultimately, the guest list is up to you!"
+"Think about what kind of party you want, and discuss it with your bridesmaids so they are clear about what (and who) you are comfortable with," advises Harrison.
+"Ultimately, the guest list is up to you."
 The type of event you're comfortable with will also have a big impact on who you decide to invite.
 It's important to make sure that you are not only keeping in mind what you are comfortable with doing but also your intended guests.

 If the type of bachelorette getaway you have in mind seems at odds with a certain friend's beliefs, it is probably best to exclude them from the invite list and save them from an awkward trip.
 In this situation, and depending on your relationship, it may be best to explain your reasoning to them in person so they don't feel slighted.
 Keep this in mind if the tables are turned and you find yourself facing a friend that declines an invitation to participate for the same reasons.
 In the end, it is more important that you accept your friend's personal beliefs than damage your relationship over their presence during some or all bachelorette activities.